delphix/lab-guides/oracle-admin/INSTRUCTIONS.md

 **Context**

 Both dSources and VDBs timeflow is governed by snapshots, which are either created manually or through policies.
-Retention policies govern the lifespan of such snapshots and help clean older snapshots that are no longer being used.
+Retention policies govern the lifespan of such snapshots and help clean older ones that are no longer relevant.

 **Steps**